About & Contact

 Simon Pascal Klein

-Hi, I’m Pascal, a standardista graphic, web and front-end designer, and a rampant ‘typophile’.
-I was born in Mainz, Germany — the birthplace of Gutenberg — and now work in Canberra as a freelance designer, whilst studying at the Australian National University.
+I’m Pascal, a standardista graphic, web and front-end designer, and a rampant ‘typophile’.
+I was born in Mainz, Germany — the birthplace of Gutenberg — and now work in Canberra as a freelance designer when not studying at the Australian National University.
 I’m actively engaged in the Open Source community and local web industry, notably as one of the unorganisers to first bring BarCamp to Canberra.

-I enjoy drinking in as much good type as I can and have been proudly bending beziers since 2004.
-Otherwise, I…
+I enjoy drinking in as much good type as I can and have been happily bending beziers since 2004.

-• am a Leo by star sign, thus the friendly guardian occasionally in the header;
+4. I’m a Leo by star sign; hence the friendly guardian occasionally in the header.

 Work